folded-ear/gobrennas-api/README.md

 ## Run (For Development)

 You'll need a recent-ish Postgres (let's say 10 or newer) database to run against.
-Note that your Postgres *MUST* be running on `5432` (the standard Postgres port).
 If you're using a decent OS - or Docker Desktop; 🙄 - you'll have `docker` available, which is a great choice:

     docker run -d --name pg -p 5432:5432 -e POSTGRES_PASSWORD=passwd postgres:10